vietanhdev/line98/README.md

 More info about AutoIT language: [www.autoitscript.com](https://www.autoitscript.com)

-This game run in Windows.
+This game runs in Windows.

 Screenshot: